 3. People will often expect you to just know how things are without any explanation.
 (Or second chances.)

 4. Moving overseas is expensive and so is living overseas, at least in the beginning.
 So if you go, have a couple thousand dollars that you can spend to get you started.
-And yes, you may be expected to know this but often will not tell you.
+And yes even if your housing is covered, you may be expected to know this but often will not tell you.

 5. You will feel very lonely, at least in the beginning.
 Try to fix that fast.
 Find community.
 Get out (not like the movie) but to events going on.
 Get involved so you can meet people.